Google Shopping Checklist for Agencies

 Avoid abbreviations: Abbreviations can be confusing and diminish the value of your products.

-Refrain from irrelevant information: Titles should not be overloaded with unnecessary details that distract the buyer from the essentials.
+Do not include irrelevant information: Titles should not be overloaded with unnecessary details that distract the buyer from the essentials.

-Do's and Don'ts for Product Images
+Do's and don'ts for product images

 Do: